Two Years

 2. Malpractice

-Medical malpractice occurring on or after October 1, 2023 | The earlier of:
+If you are the victim of medical malpractice occurring on or after October 1, 2023, you can file suit by the earlier of:

-3. Child victims
+3. Child Victims

 Nevada’s statute of limitations is usually “tolled” (suspended) while you are under the age of 18, except in medical malpractice cases.7 Tolling acts as a sort of legal “time-out.”